cmackenzie1/tfstate-worker/README.md

 # `tfstate-worker` ⛏

-A Terraform state backend using the [`http`](https://www.terraform.io/language/settings/backends/http), backed by Cloudflare Workers and R2, and cheap to run.
+A Terraform state backend using the [`http`](https://www.terraform.io/language/settings/backends/http), backed by Cloudflare Workers and R2, so it is cheap to run.
 Oh, and it supports locking 🔒.

 The original code was moved from [`cmackenzie1/holster`](https://github.com/cmackenzie1/holster) to its own repository.
 You can read about the original